ArPiRobot/arpirobot.github.io/docs/devs/wifidebug.md

 #### Testing Bandwidth
 To test network bandwidth we will use a tool called iperf.

-*At this time iperf is not included in the image.
-You will have to build it from source on the pi.*
+*As of the Beta7 image iperf3 is included in the image.
+For older images you will need to  copy the sources to the Pi and build from source.*

 On the Pi login via SSH and run